Shinobi no Ittoki

-Shinobi no Ittoki (忍の一時) is an original Japanese anime television series produced by DMM Pictures and animated by Troyca.
+Shinobi no Ittoki (忍の一時) is an original Japanese anime television series produced by DMM Pictures and TMS Entertainment and animated by Troyca.
 It aired from October to December 2022.

 Plot

 In modern-day Japan, after an attempt is made to kill him, Ittoki Sakuraba learns that he is a direct descendant of and rightful heir to the Iga Ninja clan.
 His mother sends him to Ninjutsu Gakuen, the only national ninja school in Japan, to study and train as a ninja while investigations are being made to discover who is trying to kill him and why.
 At the school, Ittoki becomes involved with his new classmates, which include some beautiful yet deadly young ninja girls, but danger is always present...especially when there is a suspected traitor inside the school.